 When I choose to call this blog “The Treating Physician,” I was attempting to remind readers that health care decisions should be the province of the patient and the physician.
 Indeed, that was the crux of the book Dr. Lindemann and I wrote 20 years ago, Modern Medicine: What You’re Dying to Know.

 Currently, there is much interest in trying to bring down the cost of health care by reviving this relationship.
-Dave Chase has written of the need to regard patients as active members of the care team instead of just something to hang diagnostic codes on for reimbursement in “Patients Are More Than a Vessel for Billing Codes.”
+David Chase in “Patients Are More Than a Vessel for Billing Codes” has written of the need to regard patients as active members of the care team instead of just something to hang diagnostic codes on for reimbursement.
 This is good news.
 The bad news, though, is when the conversation turns, as it does in some places, to somehow measuring patient satisfaction so as to relate that to physician reimbursement.

 As I posted in “Surveys, Smurveys: Who Do They Think They’re Kidding?” there is much that can be gained in examining the physician-patient relationship, even using surveys to measure patient satisfaction.
 But to then try to tie survey results to patient reimbursement is a travesty.
 Surveys, even good surveys, can produce good information for finding out what people feel or think—but the operative words here are feel and think, that is, opinion.